Diverticulosis is when pockets called diverticula form in the walls of your digestive tract.

 Most people who have diverticulosis don’t show any signs.
 Those who do might have:

-A doctor likely will suggest some ways to relieve your symptoms, like taking a mild pain reliever, while he pinpoints the cause.
-Conditions such as irritable bowel syndrome and peptic ulcers can cause similar symptoms, so he’ll want to rule them out.
+A doctor likely will suggest some ways to relieve your symptoms, like taking a mild pain reliever, while they pinpoints the cause.
+Conditions such as irritable bowel syndrome and peptic ulcers can cause similar symptoms, so they’ll want to rule them out.

 How Is It Diagnosed?